whiskyechobravo/kerko/docs/config-params.md

 ### `wait`

 Time to wait (in seconds) between failed attempts to call the Zotero API.
+The delay between attempts might increase based on responses received from the Zotero API.

 Type: Integer <br>
-Default value: `120`
+Default value: `2`

 ---